Blogger: Carlos Zuluaga

 5. Eliminate temptation:

 Avoid situations in which you are less likely to be successful.
-If you are more likely to drink around certain group of friends, you should avoid them if your goal is to stop drinking.
+If you are more likely to drink around a certain group of friends, you should avoid them if your goal is to stop drinking.
 If you tend to eat junk food and you are trying to eat healthier, you should eliminate junk food from your refrigerator.

 As Chip and Dan Heath write, “Environmental tweaks beat self-control every time.”